entando/entando-docs/vuepress/docs/next/tutorials/getting-started/gke-install.md

 ```sh
 kubectl apply -n entando -f entando-app.yaml
 ```
-2. It can take around 10 minutes for the application to fully deploy.
+2. It can take 10 minutes or more for the application to fully deploy.
 You can watch the pods warming up with the command below.
 Use `Ctrl+C` to exit.
 ```sh
 kubectl get pods -n entando --watch
 ```